marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/including-patterns-in-machine-descriptions.rst

 is permitted but is not encouraged.

-.. index:: directory options .md

-.. index:: options, directory search
+.. index:: directory options .md, options, directory search, search options

-.. index:: search options

 RTL Generation Tool Options for Directory Search
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^